AlbertoTrindade/tdd-detector/README.md

 ```

 ### Checking if TDD is used from a list of commits
-You just need to specify the author and name of the project, programming language used and the list of SHA1 Hash for commits:
+You just need to specify the author and name of the project, programming language (`'java'` or `'ruby`') used and the list of SHA1 Hash for commits:

 ```js
 const projectAuthor = 'google';